Vocabulary For Academic IELTS Writing Task 1 (part 2)

 just above / just over / just bigger / just beyond / just across just below / just beneath / just sort / just under / just a little well above / well above / well beyond / well across / well over well below / well under / well short / well beneath

 1. The number of high-level women executives is well below the number of male executives in this organisation, where approximately 2000 people work at executive levels.

-2. About 1000 people died in the highway car accident in 2003 which is well above than the statistics of all other years.
+2. About 1000 people died in the highway car accident in 2003 which is well above the statistics of all other years.

 3. The number of domestic violence cases was just below 500 in March which is just a little over than the previous months.

-4. The average rainfall in London in 2014 was just above than the average of two other cities.
+4. The average rainfall in London in 2014 was just above the average of two other cities.

-5. The salaries of male executives in three out of four companies were well above than the salaries of female executives in 1998.
+5. The salaries of male executives in three out of four companies were well above the salaries of female executives in 1998.

 » In the case of